X16Community/x16-smc/doc/update-guide.md

 - The new firmware is embedded into the program and you need no other files
 - Follow the on-screen instructions

-There are slight differences depending on which bootloader version is installed on your SMC.
+The update procedure differes slightly depending on which bootloader version is installed on your SMC.

 ### Bootloader v1